 There's a new pair of Sony wireless headphones in town.
-And if you know Sony's wireless headphones, you know what big news that is – since they launched in 2020, the Sony WH-1000XM4 have topped our list of best wireless headphones, so the XM5 were highly anticipated.
+And if you know Sony's wireless headphones, you know what big news that is – since they launched in 2020, the Sony WH-1000XM4 have topped our list of best Bluetooth headphones, so the XM5 were highly anticipated.

 As you will see if you read our Sony WH-1000XM5 review, we were not disappointed.
 The Sony WH-1000XM5 share much with the XM4, but have a new design and better sound quality.
 Which makes them some of the best around.

 But with the XM4 discounted, could the older pair prove a more canny buy?
 What exactly sets the two pairs apart?
 And which should you buy?
 Let's run down how they compare.